CodebyCR/Command-Liner/ReadMe.md

 ## Alias Commands

-You can define alias command for an existing one to improve the user experience of your CLI Tool
+You can define alias command for an existing one to improve the user experience of your CLI Tool.